ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/TA_Reader_Mentor_guidelines.md

 If students always acted reasonably and responsibly&mdash;or if the number of students were small enough that the number of "exceptions" was managable, these draconian measures would not be needed.
 That has not been my experience over my experience, though&mdash;and having done this full time since 1997, and at UCSB since 2007, that's a lot of experience.

-# Do NOT accept homework except in the class in which it is due.
+# Do NOT accept homework outside of the class in which it is due.

 Each homework assignment clearly states, at the top, something like the following (the exact wording may vary from quarter-to-quarter, class to class, but it will be something like this)